BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_1_Writing_Puzzle_Scripts.md

 ```
 See also the [WebBTC Debug Execution](https://webbtc.com/script/1%202%203/OP_3DUP%20OP_ADD%205%20OP_EQUALVERIFY%20OP_ADD%204%20OP_EQUALVERIFY%20OP_ADD%203%20OP_EQUAL/) of this script.

-> **WARNING** The WebBTC Debugger was used not just to offer another visualization of these scripts, but to also double-check the results.
+> :warning: **WARNING** The WebBTC Debugger was used not just to offer another visualization of these scripts, but to also double-check the results.
 Sure enough, we got this one wrong the first time, testing the equations in the wrong order.
 That's how easy it is to make a financially fatal mistake in a Bitcoin Script, and that's why every script must be tested.

 ## Write Simple Computational Scripts